 Yes, you can!
 But it will be more difficult than if you had a perfect credit score.
 You might get turned down by the big banks and high street lenders, but there are specialist lenders who deal specifically with people in complex situations.

 Most specialist lenders aren’t available to you directly as a customer, so you won’t find them on comparison sites.
-They’re only available through specialist mortgage brokers.
-So you’ll need to find a broker who’ll then find you the right mortgage.
-That’s where we come in!
-Our clever algorithm matches you to the ideal broker for your situation.
-Get started.
+They’re only available through specialist mortgage brokers. - like us!
+Make an enquiry to get started with one of our friendly Mortgage Experts.

 The downside with interest-only mortgages is that you still have the entire loan to pay off when your mortgage term comes to an end.
 Meaning you need to have a plan for paying it off.